Skip to content

 • Engages and interacts effectively, fostering a great departmental community

-• Provides opportunities for students to network and socialise with others in the department outside of the classroom
+• Provides opportunities for you to network and socialise with other students in your department outside of the classroom

-• Listens and acts upon student feedback, for example the feedback given by Academic Representatives at SSLC
+• Listens to and acts upon student feedback, for example the feedback given by Academic Representatives at Student Staff Liaison Committees (SSLC)

 • Has excellent welfare and pastoral support services